The Best Mojito Recipe

 For the Mojito Simple Syrup:

 • Add all ingredients to a medium sized pot and bring to a simmer.
 Place lid on the pot and let simmer for about 10 minutes.
-(It’s important to keep the lid on or too much of the water will dissolve.)
+(Itโ€™s important to keep the lid on or too much of the water will dissolve.)

 • Remove from heat and allow to cool for 10 minutes.
-Strain the simple syrup through a sieve to remove the mint leaves and lime wedges.
+Strain the simple syrup through a fine mesh sieve to remove the mint leaves and lime wedges.
 Chill in fridge until cold.
 Store in an airtight container, in the fridge, for up to 7 days.

 For a Single Mojito:

 • Place mint leaves and 1 lime wedge into a sturdy glass.
 Use a muddler to crush the mint and lime to release the mint oils and lime juice.
+You can also use the end of a wooden spoon as a muddler.

 • Add 2 more lime wedges and the simple syrup, and muddle again to release the lime juice.
 Do not strain the mixture.